mastercomfig/mastercomfig/docs/os/windows.md

 Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.

+!!! tip
+    It's recommended that you set Minimum processor state to its default value of 5%, instead of 100% as set in the high performance plans.
+    You can find this in Power Options > Change plan settings > Change advanced power settings > Process power management > Minimum processor state.
+    This is because forcing the processor to 100% power prevents cores from reaching their max boost due to the processor being at this all-core threshold.
+    Giving more room for processor power to scale individually per core allows the OS to better balance power limits across all cores, especially in TF2's case of being a largely single threaded game.

 ## Disable Visual Effects

 If you are on a slow/old PC, you can disable Windows' visual effects for better performance.
 Search for "Performance Information and Tools"